7 Land-Cover classification

 # that list.files() uses regular

-# expressions when using wildcards
+# expressions.
+Thus when using wildcards

-# wildcard use to regular expressions
+# convert these wildcards to regular

 files <- list.files(